linuswillner/check-ie/README.md

 # check-ie

+A lightweight, zero-dependency way to check if a user browser is Internet Explorer.

-Check if a user browser is Internet Explorer based on the user agent string (In browser context [`window.navigator.userAgent`](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorID/userAgent)).
+This module checks if a user browser is Internet Explorer based on the user agent string (In browser context [`window.navigator.userAgent`](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorID/userAgent)).

+Note: User agents can easily be spoofed.
+You should always rely on checking for existence of JavaScript features for being completely sure of support for them and the browser being used.
+See the [MDN disclaimer on user agent string accuracy](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorID/userAgent) for more details.

 ## Usage